-The EMBA program also allowed Mehrotra to explore subjects like entrepreneurship, which has long piqued his interest.
+The MBA program also allowed Mehrotra to explore entrepreneurship, which has long piqued his interest.
 Innovation, he says, can be used as an avenue for making improvements and implementing transformation in the medical community and the world.
 Classes like Ted Zoller’s Launching the Venture expanded his knowledge and provided opportunities to learn alongside fellow entrepreneurial-minded professionals in the program – and around the world.
-As part of Zoller’s Global Entrepreneurship Lab, Mehrotra and a group of his classmates traveled to Denmark to connect and collaborate with founders at the center of the country’s vibrant startup scene.
+As part of the Global Entrepreneurship Lab, Mehrotra and classmates traveled to Denmark to connect and collaborate with founders at the center of the country’s vibrant startup scene.

 He’s already putting his medical expertise and broader business acumen to work as a clinical operations consultant for Bivarus, a UNC startup that surveys patients in real time via text message or email, generating an elevated response rate and actionable data.